So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 As it stands now, the average update frequency for an app is 30 to 40 days.
 Try to shoot for this, but realize that each update means a short-lived drop in your app ranking.
 This is due to the ratings resets that occur with every update.
 To avoid having an app that’s always experiencing rank volatility, don’t update your app more frequently than 30 to 40 days.

-So just how do you get users to continually leave good reviews and ratings, which help enormously with ASO maintenance?
-Another option is to hire an ASO Freelancer on truelancer.com.
+So just how do you get users to continually leave good reviews and ratings, which help enormously with app optimization maintenance?
+Another option is to utilize an app store optimization service and hire an ASO Freelancer on truelancer.com.

 STEP 11.
 GET MORE APP REVIEWS AND RATINGS